alexmy21/SGS/README.md

 Examining the diagram might easily give the mistaken impression that we are dealing with at least three distinct types of hashes.
 However, structurally, all hashes are identical; we categorize them into three groups based on Redis's naming conventions for hash names.
 Each hash name supports a compound structure consisting of multiple parts divided by a colon (:), referred to as prefixes.

+The initial letter in the hash key (b for buffer, h for header, t for tail) denotes the life cycle stage of the specified node instance.
+As it transitions from one stage to the next, the node itself remains unchanged.
+In the SGS, while the names may alter, the values remain consistent.

 ### Utilizing Redis benefits

 RediSearch leverages Redis naming convention feature to associate search indices with Redis hashes.
 For instance, the index 'b:nodes' is defined by a schema that links to 'b:node' as a hash prefix.
 RediSearch monitors all newly created hashes and, if a hash starts with a prefix specified in any of the indices, it will link this hash to the relevant index.